 Salinity is a unit-less parameter since by definition it is the ratio of the mass of dissolved salts to the total mass of a given volume of water.
-Thus, salinity values are commonly expressed as “grams of salt/kilograms of water” or o/oo.
+Thus, salinity values are commonly expressed as “grams of salt/kilograms of water”, parts per thousand (o/oo) or Practical Salinity Units (PSU).

 Salinity is determined by using indirect methods involving the measurement of a related physical property such as conductivity, density, sound speed, or refractive index.
 The commonly used procedures in the field are determination of conductivity or density of the sample.